nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - **Tags**:
 - #dialogue
 - #reflection
-- #groupdynamics

-Talon hesitated before answering.
+- **Content**: Talon hesitated before answering.
 “He doesn’t have to trust us,” he replied, closing the journal and meeting her gaze.
 “We just have to trust that he knows what he’s doing.”

-**Notes:** Builds on trust issues and highlights Talon’s pragmatic approach.
+**Notes**: Builds on trust issues and highlights Talon’s pragmatic approach.

 ---